Survival conditions for an IT person

 Young professionals come to the forelack of professional certificates and experience in large international projects.
 The path of development is individual for different profiles of IT professionals.
 For myself, I chose the Cloud / DevOps-oriented line of Red Hat certifications - it is long, difficult and expensive.
 But the advantage of this direction is the lack of a sufficient number of such specialists in the international market.
 And this increases the demand and income of a certified IT specialist.

 DevOps (from the English.
-Development and operations - "development and operation") - a set of practices aimed at the active interaction of development specialists with IT service specialists and the mutual integration of their work processes into each other.
+Development and operations - "development and operation")— a set of practices aimed at active interaction between development specialists and IT service specialists and the mutual integration of their work processes into each other.

 DevOps product development and optimizationis faster than using traditional software development and infrastructure management processes.
 With this speed, companies can improve customer service and compete more effectively in the market.